Breast Massage with Milk Expression by Hand

 - Gently compress the outer edge of the areola (do not compress the nipple).
 Repeat this method rotating index finger and thumb around the outer edge of the areola.

-Call Your Doctor or Lactation Consultant if You:
+When to Call Your Doctor or Lactation Consultant

-- See any redness or streaking, or develop a fever or flu-like symptoms.
+- If you see any redness or streaking, or develop a fever or flu-like symptoms

 Hartl, D. & Cunningham, R. “Breast Massage”, Alive Magazine.
 Updated Apr.
 24, 2015.
 Published January 1, 2005.